Briggsc28/briggsc28.github.io/_posts/2015-05-17-SignalR-Win10-IoT.md

 {% gist c0810a1585a159e5b33d %}

 The solution is to update Fody to the latest release.
-Run the following command in the Package Magner Console:
+Run the following command in the Package Manager Console:

  * Update-package Fody